 Third States that have entered into a cooperation agreement with Eurojust may second a Liaison Prosecutor to Eurojust.
-Liaison Prosecutors for fYROM, Montenegro, Norway, Switzerland, Ukraine, and the USA have been seconded to Eurojust over the past several years.
-In 2017, Liaison Prosecutors at Eurojust registered a total of 148 cases.
-As the Liaison Prosecutor for Montenegro took up duty only in December, Montenegro was only involved in 4 Eurojust cases as a requested State.
+Liaison Prosecutors for Montenegro, North Macedonia, Norway, Switzerland, Ukraine, and the USA have been seconded to Eurojust over the past several years Since 2015, the number of cases in which Eurojust helped coordinate practical cooperation with third States in criminal investigations has increased by 74 %.